 At this moment, we’ll calculate the total number of days from the Formula Column.
 To do this, follow the below tasks.

 - First of all, select cell D16 and write down the following formula.

 - As usual, press the ENTER key.

 Here, the result is shown as 0.
 But the actual result should be 10.
 Why is it happening?

 The main reason is the output in cells in the F5:F14 range.
 Notice the following image to understand it clearly.

 From the above image, we can see that there are double quotes around the digits 1 and 0 in the formula.
 So, the returned outputs are considered text values.
 If the formula returns a number value, the COUNT function would also work.
 So, let’s see how we could fix this.

 - Hence, remove the double quotes from the formula of cell F5.

 Now, the outputs in cells in the F5:F14 range are number values.
-And the COUNT function also is returning correct results as output in cell D16.
+The COUNT function also returns correct results as output in cell D16.